gprethesh/getfoz_ui/README.md

    npm run dev
    ```

-   The application should now be running at [http://localhost:3000](http://localhost:3000) (or the port specified in your configuration).
+   The application should now be running at the port specified in your configuration.

 ## Deployment